Maximizing the Validity of the Gaussian Approximation for the biphoton State from Parametric Downconversion: Theory and results

 At the end of this paper, we apply the Gaussian approximation to the results from our previous work.
-In Ref. \cite{https://doi.org/10.48550/arxiv.2208.09423}, we derived a general expression for the spatio-temporal biphoton state and successfully tested it in Ref. \cite{sevillagutirrez2022spectral}.
+In Ref. \cite{https://doi.org/10.48550/arxiv.2208.09423}, we derived a general expression for the spatiotemporal biphoton state and successfully tested it in Ref. \cite{sevillagutirrez2022spectral}.
 The expression for the biphoton state from Ref. \cite{https://doi.org/10.48550/arxiv.2208.09423} still includes one-dimensional integration over the crystal length, which should be performed numerically.
 The Gaussian or \textit{cosine}-Gaussian approximations would transform that expression into a fully analytical form.

 We construct the Gaussian approximation for the spatially-resolved biphoton state by ignoring the dispersive properties of interacting beams, so that the phase matching has the form $\abs{{\bm{q}_s-\bm{q}_{i}}}^2/2k_p$.
-We consider the biphoton state with an LG pump beam of well-defined radial index $p$ and projection of orbital angular momentum (OAM) $\ell$
+We consider the biphoton state with a Laguerre-Gaussian (LG) pump beam of well-defined radial index $p$ and projection of orbital angular momentum (OAM) $\ell$

 where the spatial distribution of the pump in the momentum space is given by

 with $ T_u^{p,\ell}$ being